 Zoë spent nearly two decades in the UK where she also produced the digital campaigns for the UK Government, crowd funded web applications for Hugh Fernley-Wittingstall’s Keo Films and among other jobs had a brief stint as Creative Director for UK Environmental charity - Friends of the Earth.
 She joined Ignition Immersive in October 2018 as their lead studio producer and now works exclusively in producing narrative VR and AR films.

 Safety Manager, Technology and Innovation at Melbourne Water

 Scott McMillan has a trade background as an Electrical and Instrumentation Technician.
 He has specialised in the advanced treatment of waste water which has taken him to remote workplaces like Antarctica and the Cocos Islands.
 Scott now works in the Melbourne Water Safety Group and looks at new technologies and how they can improve the training outcomes for field staff.

 Senior Experience Designer at Phoria

 Samuel is a Senior Experience Designer at Phoria, an immersive technology studio based in Melbourne.
+Most recently they partnered with Netflix and Our Planet to create an immersive companion experience to the Our Planet series, putting people inside the story to heighten its impact and connection.
 With partners like Telstra, Google, City of Melbourne and WWF, Phoria has helped define storytelling using spatial computing.
-Phoria brings characters, data and digital art into people’s worlds using VR, AR and MR, and have had their work demoed at Google I/O. Prior to this, Samuel worked with a haptics manufacturer in America, creating experiences demonstrating virtual tactile feedback and gesture control in VR.
-In his spare time, he works on a digging simulator and a sci-fi space opera.
-Follow him on twitter at @samueltates for regular updates.
+Phoria brings characters, data and digital art into people’s worlds using VR, AR and MR, and have had their work demoed at Google I/O.

 Natalia has been producing and directing projects for various platforms and media for the past 4 years.